What are Composites?

 Composite parts are often trimmed and finished to the desired specification after final cure.
 Like metals and other materials, composites can be cut, trimmed, sanded and machined.

 In low volume production runs, hand trimming, sanding and finishing is commonly used.
-These methods do not scale up well and are extremely labor intensive.
+These methods do not scale up well and are extremely labour intensive.
 They also cause health concerns due to exposure to fine particulate matter.

 Composite parts are frequently brought down to exact dimensions through the use of precision automated part trimming tools which are able to remove material from ends and produce clean holes.
 The finished part is free of stray fibers or built up resin.
 Composite parts can also be brought down to final dimensions using sheet metal manufacturing methods such as a water jet which leaves behind clean, smooth edges.